 KashFlow: For businesses looking for a simple platform that gets the job done, KashFlow is a great option.
 All the basics are there but with fewer options when it comes to apps.

-Zoho Books: Unlike many cloud accounting providers, Zoho has several additional business softwares that connect to Zoho Books
+Zoho Books: Unlike many cloud accounting providers, Zoho has several additional business software that connect to Zoho Books

 Partner Page QuickBooks (13 kB)